RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 const Diagnostics = require("Diagnostics");
 ```

-Scene module allows us to access objects on scene.
+**Scene** module allows us to access objects on scene.
 We will use it to get position and scale.
-Reactive module gives as methods for reactive programming.
+**Reactive** module gives as methods for reactive programming.
-Diagnostics module lets you write messages to the console or watch reactive variable values.
+**Diagnostics** module lets you write messages to the console or watch reactive variable values.

-<h3>One axis collision</h3>
+### One axis collision

 To implement line intersection formula, we will declare a function that will accept each line coordinate and length and check them for intersection.
 It will return a reactive boolean that will determine are the lines intersecting or not.
 Copy this code to the script:

 ```javascript